rr-wfm/MSBuild.Sdk.SqlProj/README.md

 </Project>
 ```

 With this enabled you'll find a SQL script with the name `<database-name>_Create.sql` in the bin folder.
+When the project is referenced by another project, the generated script is also copied to the referencing project's output directory alongside the `.dacpac`.
 The database name for the create script gets resolved in the following manner:

 1. `TargetDatabaseName`.